firefoxos-gamedev/book/initialization.md

 Phaser has game state features as we can see in the [documentation for the State Class](http://docs.phaser.io/Phaser.State.html).
 Each state can be self contained and handle its own asset loading, working and switching to a different state.
 Basically each state can be its own tiny assembly line.

 A Phaser state is a Javascript object that has methods you can override to handle each of the steps mentioned in our restaurant analogy.
-For example if you want to load assets you will do it in the ```preload()``` function of that state.
+For example if you want to load assets you will do it in the ```preload()``` function of that object.
 If you want to assemble the game level and build the screen you're displaying you will do it in the ```create()``` function.
 The food eating/game playing happens in the ```update()``` function and so on.

 We're going to talk much more about game states as we build Foxnoid.
-Since we're talking about Foxnoid now...

 ### Foxnoid game states